 We seek to develop and implement programs to physically, emotionally and financially rehabilitate female victims of trafficking and exploitation.

-SASANE’s mission is to end the physical and sexual exploitation of women and girls, ensure their legal rights, and empower them to live free and dignified lives.
-This will be done through increasing women’s access to justice, concluding in the ultimate goal of ending human trafficking in Nepal and the eventual reintegration of survivors into society and their communities.
+Our Mission: We need to end the physical and sexual exploitation of women and girl’s, ensure their legal rights, and empower them to live free and dignified lives.